 Occasionally, however, there will be cases where the expected effect of the superstition does come true.
 Somebody will be carrying that rabbit's foot when they win at the casino, or some child will contract a serious disease after some strangely behaving woman might have cast a witch's spell on him.
 Not only will this reinforce the superstition for the people involved, the story is likely to be passed around, reinforcing it for many others.

 This is an example of biased sampling of data.
-Evidence that supports the superstition tends to be well circulated while evidence that denies it tends to be unnoticed.
+Evidence that supports the superstition tends to be well circulated while evidence that contradicts it tends to go unnoticed.

 Fantastic vs. supernatural